blackcrowX/Data_Analytics_Portfolio/Project_III/README.md

 ## Dataset

 This dataset encompasses an astounding collection of all 898 Pokemon species, including 1072 variations, as of the year 2021.
-Delving deep into the fascinating realm of these mythical creatures, this dataset reveals a treasure trove of information, offering a holistic view of each Pokemon's unique attributes, origins, and legendary status.
+Delving deep into the fascinating realm of these mythical creatures, this dataset reveals a treasure trove of information, offering a holistic view of each Pokemon's unique stats, types, and legendary status.

 **Data File:** [`pokemon_gen_1-8.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv)